ICT & COMPUTER SCIENCE

 At Korean International School, the Primary students learn to become critical and increasingly autonomous users of Information and Communication Technology (ICT) and use and explore the concepts, tools, and relevant technical terms associated with ICT systems and software.
 Aside from internet safety, they will also understand and create engaging computer-based solutions to problems using algorithms and a basic-level block-based programming language.

-Information and Communication Technology (ICT) at the Secondary Level plays an important role in developing students’ problem-solving skills and the ability to utilize modern and advanced technological tools for learning and use in daily life.
+Computer Science (Following Cambridge Lower Secondary Computing 0860 syllabus) at the Secondary Level plays an important role in developing students’ problem-solving skills and the ability to utilize modern and advanced technological tools for learning and use in daily life.

-For Lower Secondary, the students will learn how to use very important computer applications that they will use in order to make digital presentations, design and develop a website, or edit and curate multimedia such as images, audio, and videos.
+Moreover, students will examine the utilization of computers in gathering, storing, organizing, and modeling data within spreadsheets and other databases.
 They will also study basic coding and robotics.
-Moreover, they will learn how to use more advanced spreadsheets, databases, and document processing skills that will be beneficial for communication, data collection, and data handling,
+Moreover, they will learn how to use more advanced spreadsheets, databases, and document processing skills that will be beneficial for communication, data collection, and data handling.

 Then in the Upper Secondary, students will transition to learning the fundamentals of Computer Science where they will develop an interest in computational thinking and an understanding of the principles of problem-solving using computers.
 They will apply this understanding to create computer-based solutions to problems using algorithms and a high-level programming language.
 The students will also develop a range of technical skills, and the ability to effectively test and evaluate computing solutions.

-• Digital Citizenship.
+• Digital Literacy (0082)

-Computer Science: Students will be able to develop computational thinking skills.
+In Computing (0860), students will be able to develop computational thinking skills.
 Computer Science is basic coding.
 Put simply, coding is giving instructions to a computer in a language it understands.
 The students will have an understanding of the main principles of solving problems using basic coding skills.
-The students will demonstrate how to:

 • plan an interactive program using abstraction;